ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 *A typical unauthorized user's journey before and through the authentication process.*

 The majority of the app's functionality is exclusively available to authorized users.
-Specifically, creating cheeps, liking cheeps and following other authors.
+Specifically, creating Cheeps, liking Cheeps and following other Authors.
 Authorized users can also view their user-information on the About Me page, as well as choose to delete their account from the application.